You may wish to read an introduction to this section first.

 S. Agostino: (left) portal; (right-above) details of the portal; (right-below) 1281 inscription

 S. Agostino was built in the XIIIth century, but it was entirely redesigned in 1768, as has occurred to many other monuments of the town which were damaged by a major earthquake in 1741.
 It retains the original portal with its elegant columns.
 A small nearby slab shows how much medieval inscriptions had departed from the canons of the ancient Roman ones.
 It is interesting to note the frequent use of vinculum, a scribal abbreviation consisting in a curved or straight bar above a letter.
 In this text domini (of the Lord) is written dm with a vinculum over the m.
-You may wish to see another example of use of this abbreviation (SCA instead of SANCTA) in a VIth century mosaic at Parenzo (it opens in another window).
+You may wish to see another example of use of this abbreviation (SCA instead of SANCTA) in a VIth century mosaic in Parenzo.

 (left) Tower of Palazzo Vescovile; (right) coat of arms of Fabriano on the wall of the tower